Fireball Collision in San Ramon Kills Two, Injures Two

 Evidence in a Car Crash Claim

 Proof is usually critical in a negligence case.
 That’s especially true in a car crash claim.
 Victims must establish negligence, or a lack of care, by a preponderance of the evidence, or more likely than not.
-Additionally, there is normally a direct relationship between the amount of proof a Campbell personal injury attorney presents and the amount of damages a Santa Clara County jury awards.
+Additionally, there is normally a direct relationship between the amount of proof a San Jose personal injury attorney presents and the amount of damages a Santa Clara County jury awards.

 The police accident report, medical bills, and witness statements are the three major sources of evidence in a car crash case.
 These sources all have their challenges.